Editor's Note: This story originally appeared on NewRetirement.

 4. Expecting an Inheritance?
 Check With Your Parents

-According to research from Charles Schwab, more than half of young adults (53%) believe their parents will leave them an inheritance, versus the average 21% of people who actually received an inheritance of any kind between 1989 and 2007.
+According to research from Charles Schwab, more than half of young adults (53%) believe their parents will leave them an inheritance, compared with the average 21% of people who actually received an inheritance of any kind between 1989 and 2007.

 If you are banking on an inheritance to help you with retirement, you might want to have a frank conversation with your mom, dad, aunt, or uncle.
 Medical costs have risen tremendously and it is easy to find stories of families who have used up every last dime because they live longer than expected or they need to go into assisted living which can be tremendously expensive.